-Depending on its source, natural water can have different properties in terms of its corrosivity and scaling tendency.
-The substances absorbed by the water during its passage through soil have the biggest impact on this.
+Depending on its origin, natural water has different properties in terms of corrosiveness and the tendency to form scale.
+The contents absorbed by the water during its passage through the soil are decisive for this behaviour.

-Depending on the application, additional preparation steps such as softening, the complete desalination of the water, the adjustment of the pH level of the water and the addition of inhibitors must also be carried out.
+Depending on the intended use, further processing steps such as softening, full desalination, adjustment of the pH value and the addition of inhibitors may be necessary.